jcgillespie/awaitWisdom/Input/Posts/reboot.md

 I'm also taking this opportunity to fight my own inclination and practice what I preach by launching an imperfect, in progress blog.
 Rather than wait (probably forever) until I have a perfect site, I'll launch the bare minimum and iterate.
 This post is the [Minimum Viable Product](https://en.wikipedia.org/wiki/Minimum_viable_product).
 The style is still ugly and there is functionality missing, but if you're reading this then I've done enough to launch.

 I think imperfect and improving is better than the dead blog this replaced.
+Check back for progress!